 • What we know of the WHS today can be considered, in part, as probably a ritualistic designed landscape.
-In other words, deliberately constructed elements, many intended to be inter-visible, emphasised and used the topography.
+In other words, deliberately constructed elements, many intended to be inter-visible, emphasised, using the topography.

 • The WHS landscape is currently split by a busy surface road, the A303.
 Part of the purpose of the Stonehenge tunnel is to reunite the northern and southern halves of the WHS landscape.